the transition to digital journalism

 Cellphones and News Sites

-A modest, but steadily increasing percentage of people regularly get news on their cellphones, according to surveys.
+A steadily increasing percentage of people regularly get news on their cellphones, according to surveys.

 In 2010 only 10 percent of cellphone owners in the United States said they regularly got news or news headlines on their cell phones and 8 percent sometimes did, according to a Pew Research Center survey released in September 2010.